 Telemaco Signorini, the Macchiaioli painting art and the Riomaggiore skirts.

-Sea and alleyways, lights and shadows: in Riomaggiore the ideal setting for the painting from life
+Sea and alleyways, lights and shadows: in Riomaggiore, an ideal setting for life painting

 In the second half of the nineteenth century, Telemaco Signorini (here’s a biography) settled in La Spezia to further his studies of painting on the interaction between light and shadow.
 Together with some colleagues and art movement fellows he believed that on the shores of the Gulf of Poets occur the ideal conditions to perfect the technique of painting that the so-called Macchiaioli were defining: the matching of “spots” of strongly contrasting colors, rejecting the defined and perfect forms of classical painting.